RohanDani2/PathFinder/README.md

 # PathFinder
+A program called pathfinder that can solve mazes like the following of arbitrary size.
+Black squares are considered to be walls and cannot be occupied, white squares are open cells, and a single red square is the starting location.
+Allowed moves are left, right, up, and down only (no diagonal moves) within the bounds of the maze if a cell is not occupied.
+The program will find the nearest exit if a solution exists and mark it with the color green.
+The nearest exit is defined as a white square on the maze border requiring the smallest number of moves to reach it from the starting location.
 Finds its way through a maze using own implemented algorithm